-Entrepreneurship literature is built on the notion of entrepreneurs being different from small business owners (see Carland et al., 1984).
-It links entrepreneurs with innovation and growth while a person who owns a small business is not necessarily considered to be an entrepreneur.
-According to this distinction, the majority of SMEs in our economies are composed of small business owners.
-We call them 'static SMEs' in our research because they cannot be nudged to change the ways of running their business and they do not seem to be interested in innovation or growth, inadvertently creating a drag effect on our economies (Yoruk and Gilman, 2021).
+Our recent research highlights that when you break SMEs down into differing growth characteristic - high growth, low growth, static, declining - the largest single group are static SMEs.
+These static SMEs are less likely to utilise sophisticated business practices than high or low growth and generally tend to focus on day-to-day business operations and increasing sales.
+They focus much less on strategy, innovation, technology, value chain relationships, internal capabilities, etc., inadvertently creating a drag effect on our economies (Yoruk and Gilman, 2021).
 In the literature, these static SMEs are often compared to high growth firms as 'stumblers and stars' (Hambrick and Crozier, 1985), 'mice and gazelles' (Birch and Medoff, 1994), or simply referred to as a 'lifestyler', 'trundler' or 'economic core' business (Storey, 2011), Main Street entrepreneur (Audretsch, 2015) or everyday entrepreneurs (Welter et al. 2016).
 By focusing our attention on HGFs, we ignore that our economies around the world are actually made up of these kinds of small firms (Storey, 2011; Kuratko, et al., 2021) and that they are a necessity for a sustainable economy as a major source of net job creation (Davidsson et al., 1996, 1998), and if we do not put the effort to help to improve their productivity and promote their future growth, we cannot solve our very own low productivity problem.

-We tend to treat these static SMEs as 'invisible' as if they do not exist or are ever in need of anything.
-As if they are in sleeping mode, operating on a day-to-day business that helps our economy going on but not growing.
+We tend to treat these static SMEs as 'invisible' as if they do not exist or never in need of assistance.
+As if they are in sleeping mode, operating on a day-to-day business that helps keep our economy going but not growing.
 The reason for this is that they display a relatively passive presence and a lack of active engagement in many business areas (Yoruk and Gilman, 2021).
-One could argue that they either run their business in the way they set it up and it is satisfactorily working under the existing circumstances so there is no entrepreneurial motivation for any improvements, or that they are on a journey from one state of business to another; for instance, their business life had run its course that they might have been once better performing but now settled to be in a modest and stable growth (i.e. from growth to static) or that they turned their business from the edge of failure back to safety (i.e. decline to static).
-One thing we cannot know is whether they are in fact performing way below their potential due to escaping the attention of policy priorities (Audretsch 2015).
-Hence, studies also recognise that these firms may move from one state to a higher growth state (Smallbone et al. 1995, cited in Storey 2011), yet with some guidance.
-Similarly, firms with low growth need to be considered as growing companies and are potentially prone to higher growth if they can address the obstacles they face, particularly with little support from policymakers.
-Static SMEs stand out as by far the largest group and deserve more of our attention than research so far has put on (Welter et al. 2016).
-When the proportion of static SMEs operating in our economies is considered, one realises how we sit on one sleeping giant's potential for economic growth but ignore to see it.
+One thing that is highly possible is that they are in fact performing way below their potential due to escaping the attention of policy priorities (Audretsch 2015).
+Hence, studies also recognise that these firms can move from one state to a higher growth state (Smallbone et al. 1995, cited in Storey 2011), with some guidance.
+Similarly, firms with low growth need to be considered as companies with the potential to higher growth if they can address the obstacles they face, particularly with support from policymakers.
+Static SMEs stand out as by far the largest group and deserve more of our attention than research so far has concentrated on (Welter et al. 2016).
+When the proportion of static SMEs operating in our economies is considered, one realises how we sit on one sleeping giant's potential for economic growth but do little about it.